Kreig101/Kreig101.github.io/_posts/2020-03-18-learning_tocode_again.markdown

 ---
 layout: post
 title:      "Learning to code?
-Again"
+Again?"
 date:       2020-03-18 11:54:46 -0400
 permalink:  learning_tocode_again
 ---

-Learning to code?
-Again

 I came from a medical background where I was doing medical coding.
 Not the same as what I am studying now for software engineering, it was more literal coding based off a doctor’s diagnosis of a patient.I've been coding medical for about 7 years now.
 So I'm use to reading through technical wording for the most part.
 So the reading aspect I was use too.